RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/3-CRM/1-Leads/3-Converting-a-Lead/3-Converting-a-Lead.md

     ![Press the Convert Lead button](<Screenshot 2024-03-13 at 8.41.26 am.png>)

-5. To navigate to the newly created Contact, Account or Opportunity, please do so via Explorer &gt; CRM
+5. To navigate to the newly created Contact, Account or Opportunity, please do so via Explorer > CRM

     ![Navigate to newly created Contact, Account or Opportunity](<Screenshot 2024-03-13 at 8.44.36 am.png>)